Building a mass movement

 November 17th, 2018

-On November 17th, 2018, as local alt-right organizations mocked and degraded survivors in downtown Portland, we came together to amplify the voices of survivors and push back against those trying to silence survivors, erase trans identities, control the bodies of women and people of color, and criminalize families and individuals seeking safety.
+As local alt-right organizations mocked and degraded survivors in downtown Portland on a cold Saturday morning in fall, we came together to amplify the voices of survivors and push back against those trying to silence survivors, erase trans identities, control the bodies of women and people of color, and criminalize families and individuals seeking safety.
 We gathered in Chapman Square and invited members of the community to share their stories and get loud.
+A

 November 10th, 2018